 - These cookies are likely to be analytical/performance cookies or tracking cookies.

 - Third party cookies cannot be used to identify you personally; they can only be used for statistical analysis.

 - If you are based in the European Union and would like to learn more about how advertisers use these types of cookies or to choose not to receive them, please visit http://www.youronlinechoices.eu

 - If you are based in the United States and would like to learn more, please visit http://www.aboutads.info/choices/.

 - If you would like to disable third party cookies you can do so by going to the relevant third party website and opting out there.

 - However, if you wish to restrict or block the cookies which are set by our website, or indeed any other website, you can do this through your browser settings.
 The “Help” function within your browser should tell you how to activate the setting on your browser that allows you to refuse the setting of all or some cookies.

-- Alternatively you may wish to visit aboutcookies.org which contains comprehensive information about how to restrict or block cookies on a wide variety of browsers.
-You will also find information about how to delete cookies from you machine as well as more general information about cookies.
+- Alternatively, you may wish to visit aboutcookies.org which contains comprehensive information about how to restrict or block cookies on a wide variety of browsers.
+You will also find information about how to delete cookies from your machine as well as more general information about cookies.

 PLEASE NOTE THAT IF YOU USE YOUR BROWSER SETTINGS TO BLOCK ALL COOKIES (INCLUDING ESSENTIAL COOKIES) YOU MAY NOT BE ABLE TO ACCESS ALL OR PARTS OF OUR SITE.